A standard Modafinil dose ranges from 100–400 mg per day. It’s a pharmaceutical drug with a robust set of benefits.

-Some people need even lower than normal doses.
+Some people need even lower than average doses.

 For example, people with liver disorders may need a smaller dose.
-This is because modafinil is metabolized by the liver.
+This is because the liver metabolizes modafinil.
 If the liver isn’t working the way it should, it could take a lot longer to filter and metabolize the drug, making its effects last longer.

-If these people take higher doses of modafinil, it may result in its effects lasting much longer than 15 hours, which can interrupt sleep patterns and have an overall negative effect on productivity.
+If these people take higher doses of modafinil, it may result in its effects lasting much longer than 15 hours, which can interrupt sleep patterns and have an overall adverse effect on productivity.

 Older people may also need to take smaller doses.